LongReMix: Robust Learning with High Confidence Samples in a Noisy Label Environment: Problem Setup and Hypotheses

-In low noise rate problems, $P_{cc}$ tends to be large and $P_{cn}$, small, so even for small values of $\zeta$, Precision will be close to one with a relatively high Recall in~\eqref{eq:precision_recall}, allowing for a large $|\mathcal{X}|$.
-According to Theorem 8 in~\cite{zhang2018generalization}, a large $|\mathcal{X}|$ will decrease the bound for vicinal risk minimisation.
-On the other hand, $P_{cc}$ tends to be small and $P_{cn}$ large, in high noise rate scenarios, which means that $\zeta$ needs to increase to push the Precision to be close to one, but that can reduce the Recall to very low values, resulting in a potentially small $|\mathcal{X}|$, which will increase the vicinal risk minimisation bound~\cite{zhang2018generalization}.
-Therefore, $\zeta$ is a hyper-parameter that needs to be estimated to achieve a good trade-off between Precision and Recall.
-Nevertheless, for high noise rate scenarios, even with a careful estimation of $\zeta$, $|\mathcal{X}|$ can still be small.
-Hence, we propose that $\mathcal{X}$ must be sampled with replacement when mixing up $\mathcal{X}'$ and $\mathcal{U}'$ in~\eqref{eq:X_prime_U_prime}, such that $|\mathcal{X}'|=|\mathcal{U}'|=|\mathcal{D}|$.
+We also hypothesise that the increase of the clean set $|\mathcal{X}|$ leads to a decrease of the bound for vicinal risk minimisation, which improves the semi-supervised classification accuracy, as shown in Theorem 8 of the paper~\cite{zhang2018generalization}.
+More specifically, for low noise rate problems, $P_{cc}$ tends to be large and $P_{cn}$, small, so even for small values of $\zeta$, precision will be close to one with a relatively high Recall, allowing for a large $|\mathcal{X}|$ (see blue curves in Fig.~\ref{fig:motivation_proof} for $P_n=0.1$).
+On the other hand, $P_{cc}$ tends to be small and $P_{cn}$ large in high noise rate scenarios, which means that $\zeta$ needs to increase to push the precision to be close to one, but that can reduce the Recall to very low values, resulting in a potentially small $|\mathcal{X}|$.
+Therefore, $\zeta$ is a hyper-parameter that needs to be estimated to enable high precision and large $|\mathcal{X}|$.
+Nevertheless, even with a careful estimation of $\zeta$, pushing the precision to be high in large noise rate scenarios can still result in a small $|\mathcal{X}|$.

+Hence, we propose two solutions to address the small $|\mathcal{X}|$ issue.
+The first solution consists of dividing the training process into two stages, where the first stage finds the largest possible set of high-confidence clean samples $\mathcal{X}$, and the second stage trains the model using $\mathcal{X}$ as the minimum set of clean samples that is augmented with clean samples from the small-loss strategy.
+The second solution consists of sampling $\mathcal{X}$ with replacement when mixing up $\mathcal{X}'$ and $\mathcal{U}'$ in~\eqref{eq:X_prime_U_prime}, such that $|\mathcal{X}'|=|\mathcal{U}'|=|\mathcal{D}|$, which decreases the vicinal risk minimisation bound~\cite{zhang2018generalization}, improving the semi-supervised classification accuracy.
+Differently from standard oversampling approaches, which focus on increasing the minority class $\mathcal{X}'$ (for high noise scenarios), our focus is to increase the Mixup iterations between $\mathcal{X}'$ and $\mathcal{U}'$ rather than just increasing the size of $\mathcal{X}'$.

+In Section~\ref{sec:hypothesis_two_empirical_results}, we present an empirical results in Figure~\ref{fig:acc_iters} that shows that the test accuracy, as a function of training steps (iterations), for LongMix is better than DivideMix~\cite{li2020dividemix}.
+In other words, this shows that adding more MixUp iterations per epoch, as in LongMix, is not equivalent to adding more epochs, as in the DivideMix baseline~\cite{li2020dividemix}, so an increase in the number of epochs is not equivalent to adding more MixUp iterations, as we propose for LongMix.
+Furthermore, by fixing the number of training iterations for LongReMix and DivideMix, we show in Table~\ref{tab:longmix_sameiter} that our approach produces higher test accuracy, particularly for the high-noise rate scenarios.
+We also show in Table~\ref{tab:longmix_sameiter} that LongMix achieves higher accuracy results than the baseline using oversampling of $\mathcal{X}'$.